 All Shire employees are expected to maintain a minimum standard of 'smart business dress' in accordance with the Shire's code of conduct.

-Shire issued shirts where issued must be always worn for ease of identification. shirts should be clearly visible to the Shire's customers and members of the public.
+Shire issued shirts where issued must be always worn during work hours for ease of identification.
+Shirts should be clearly visible to the Shire's customers and members of the public.